What Does OSHA Say About Online Safety Training? - Part 1

 - Providing required reports and evaluations

-Vivid’s Online Safety Training courses check all of those boxes.
+HSI’s Online Safety Training courses check all of those boxes.

 Essentially, OSHA wants to see each employer develop a well-rounded safety training program, not a one-size-fits-all, “set it and forget it” solution.
 And we agree—safety is too important.
 Think of a safety program as a responsive, living entity.
 Above the baseline policies and procedures, there must be a continuous loop of input and responsiveness, from awareness-level training to hazard recognition and abatement.
 Participation is essential.
 Each work environment is unique and that’s why live instruction is also critical; to capture the health and safety nuances of each workplace, a certain amount of hands-on, experiential safety training is necessary.
 One of the key benefits of training online is that it affords employers more time for one-on-one or small group live instruction, by handling the knowledge requirements for each training topic efficiently.